This easy crustless Eggless Pumpkin Pie without evaporated milk is baked in two ramekins so you can have your pie without leftovers.

 Because most vegan milks don’t have as much fat as evaporated milk, you will need to add an extra 1 teaspoon cornstarch to help thicken the filling.

 You may also need to adjust the sugar as some dairy free milks such as almond milk can be a bit sweeter than dairy milk.

-Can you make pumpkin pie ahead of time?
+Can you make egg free pumpkin pie ahead of time?

-Chances are you’re making this recipe for Thanksgiving, which means you’re going to be super busy cooking dinner.
+Chances are you’re making egg free pumpkin pie for Thanksgiving, which means you’re going to be super busy cooking dinner.